diogovenade/ldts-snake/docs/README.md

 The game should not wait for player input in order to move the snake.
 In order to make the snake move on its own we used the **Game Loop Pattern**.
 This ensured that the game would only need player inputs to change the direction of the snake.

 #### Implementation
-The Game Loop pettern doesn't use distinct classes but rather dictates how the Controller classes act.
+The Game Loop pattern doesn't use distinct classes but rather dictates how the Controller classes act.
 Instead of waiting for user inputs they periodically run the *step()* function, which acts differently depending on the direction value of the Snake element.
 That value can be changed between steps by the player input.

 ### Builder Pattern